 N.B. applications for review of research posts should also include an up- to-date CV with details of publications/research activity;

-b. an organisation chart for the section must be provided which shows the hierarchy and job levels of posts above and below the post under review – the post under review should be highlighted.
+b. an organisation chart for the section showing the hierarchy and job levels of posts above, below and alongside the post under review – the post under review should be highlighted.
 Because colour charts are unreadable when photocopied, please submit black and white charts, using a font size that is large enough to be legible.

-c. a supporting case which is completed by the Line Manager; which should be on a separate page.
-It may take the form of a letter or other similar statement.
+c. a supporting case which is completed by the Line Manager; on a separate page from other documentation.

 d.
 The Line Manager's signature.
-By signing the form, the Line Manager is confirming that the job description, person specification and organisation chart are an accurate and true reflection of the responsibilities that are being undertaken in that particular organisational structure.
+By signing the form, the Line Manager confirms that they job description, person specification and organisation chart are an accurate and true reflection of the responsibilities being undertaken within the organisational structure.
 Please see paragraph 20 below for the next step.

-Please note that any application that is missing information or is otherwise incomplete, will be returned, and will not be processed until the paperwork is complete.
+Please note: any application that is missing information or is incomplete, will be returned, and will not be processed until the paperwork is complete.

-(The pieces of information that are most often missing are the Research Services stamp (if applicable), signatures of Line Manager, Head of Department, or Faculty Operating Officer (if applicable), or Organisational Chart).
+(The pieces of information most often missing are the Research Services stamp (if applicable), signatures of Line Manager, Head of Department, or Faculty Operating Officer (if applicable), or Organisational Chart).

 Job Level Reviews at the request of staff - Personal Applications